-- Scammers can monitor your purchase history and call to confirm a supplies order that you did in fact place.
+- Scammers can monitor your purchase history and call to confirm an that you did in fact place.
 Then, they will show up to your business with unordered items and demand payment.
 They may even playback the phone call confirming the order to show “proof” and throw your team off.
 Keep in mind that if you receive merchandise you didn’t order, you have a legal right to keep it for free.

 - Tech support